Introduction and Purpose

 1.5.1 Preseason

 This phase consists of each team enrolled in the league competing in the official preseason weeks.
-Results of this match will not count toward team standings however this match is required in order to properly test equipment and player game connections.
+Results of these matches will not count toward team standings however, this match is strongly recommended to properly test equipment and player game connections.

 1.5.2 Regular Season